 The lecture consists of the following four parts

 3) How behavioural macro could look like

 The slides for the lecture are already available.

 The tutorial also offers various innovations.
 Three tutorials will be held in the standard classroom style.
 The other three will take place in the computer pool.
 Students will get to know matlab, a widely used software that allows to compute numerical solutions.
 The importance of matlab of course goes much beyond behavioural macroeconomics, economics or business administration.
 It is used in finance, in mathematics and in many other fields.
 Large banks and insurance companies also use matlab (or closely related other numerical software).
 Students will learn matlab from scratch (no previous programming experience is required) and learn how to plot figures, run loops, use if-conditions and solve differential equations.
 All of this will be taught using the questions on the problem sets of this course.
 A close link between economic intuition and numerical solutions will always be present.

 The course is assessed via a written closed-book exam lasting one hour.
-It is not a computer-based exam.

 - Becker and Murphy (1988): “A Theory of Rational Addiction